mikprin/md5_calc_api/README.md

 # Usage (API reference):
 You are free to use API docs `host:8000/docs` to check all by yourself.
 Or you can use request python scripts to quickly generate the POST requests.
 Or use them as reference.
 My text explanation is below:
 ### To send file
-Client (browser or another host) can send HTTP post request containing file.
+Client (browser or another host) can send HTTP post request containing the file under `file` field.
 In return, he will get JSON in the form of:
 `{ "success" : True/False , "id" : id/None, "celery_status" : status/None , "celery_id" : celery_task_id/none }`
 None values correspond to `"success" : False` case.
 ### To get hash